giftonian/massive-csv-import/README.md

 # Massive CSV Import

-- This package helps developer to upload csv files with millions of records efficiently with Laravel Queues.
+- This lightweight package helps developers to import csv files with millions of records efficiently using Laravel Queues.

 ## Prerequisites